<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 •

-Retirees who are eligible for a pension are often offered the choice of receiving their pension payments for life, or receive a lump-sum amount all-at-once.
-The lump sum is the equivalent present value of the monthly pension income stream – with the idea that you could then take the money (rolling it over to an IRA), invest it, and generate your own cash flow by taking systematic withdrawals throughout your retirement years.
+Verizon retirees in your state, who are eligible for a pension are often given the choice to either receive pension payments for life or take a lump sum dollar amount upfront for the equivalent present value of the pension.
+The idea for those who choose a lump sum is that you could take the money, roll it over to an IRA, invest it, and generate your own cash flows that enable you to take systematic withdrawals throughout your retirement years.

 Annuity-Product-1024x546-removebg-preview-1

-Ultimately, the “risk” assessment that should be done to determine whether or not you should take the lump sum or the guaranteed lifetime payments that your company pension offers, depends on what kind of return must be generated on that lump-sum to replicate the payments of the annuity.
-After all, if it would only take a return of 1% to 2% on that lump-sum to create the same monthly pension cash flow stream, there is less risk that you will outlive the lump-sum.
-However, if the pension payments can only be replaced with a higher and much riskier rate of return, there is, in turn, a greater risk those returns won’t manifest and you could run out of money.
+Ultimately, your decision will depend on what return must be generated on that lump sum to replicate the payments of the annuity.
+After all, if a return of only 1% to 2% on your lump sum can create the same lifetime cash flows you'd see with an annuity, you're at less risk of outliving the lump sum after leaving Verizon, even if you withdraw from it for life.
+However, if the annuity payments can only be matched by earning a much higher and possibly riskier rate of return, there is a greater risk those returns won’t manifest and you could run out of money.

 Interest Rates and Life Expectancy